Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-What Behavioral Health Credentialing Actually Is (and Why It Stalls Revenue)
+The Short Answer: What Behavioral Health Credentialing Is (and Why It Stalls Revenue)

 How Long Behavioral Health Credentialing Takes, and Why It Drags

 Most commercial payers close clean files in 90 to 150 days.
-Behavioral health credentialing typically spans primary source verification, work history and reference checks, background checks, and payer enrollment, potentially extending up to 150 days.
-Medicaid is the wildcard.
-Behave Health’s payer guide reports that state Medicaid enrollment timelines typically range from approximately 60 to 180 days depending on the state agency’s processing speed, the completeness of your application, and any site visit requirements.
+Behavioral health work adds layers: primary source verification, work history and reference checks, background checks, supervision attestations for associate-level clinicians, and payer enrollment.
+Medicaid is the wildcard, with state timelines running roughly 60 to 180 days depending on the agency’s processing speed, application completeness, and site-visit requirements.

 Behavioral health pays a specific tax on manual workflows.
-CAQH found behavioral health providers and specialists spend, on average, 25 minutes obtaining a prior authorization via phone, fax, or email compared to 14 minutes for generalists, with potential savings of $8 per authorization through automation.
-That gap compounds across hundreds of authorizations per month at a multi-site platform.
+According to the CAQH provider-specialty analysis, behavioral health providers and specialists spend, on average, 25 minutes obtaining a prior authorization for a requested healthcare service via phone, fax, or email compared to 14 minutes for generalists, and by automating this process behavioral health providers and specialists could save, on average, $8 per authorization.
+Multiply that across hundreds of authorizations per month at a multi-site platform and the drag on revenue cycle labor is real.
+CAQH also notes the systemic waste: the medical industry spends an astonishing $83 billion annually on staff time to conduct routine administrative transactions between providers and health plans, and providers shoulder 97 percent of these costs.

 Insurance Contracting: Where New Behavioral Health Practices Lose the Margin

 Contracting starts where credentialing ends, and it deserves more attention than most founders give it.
-New practices accept default rates to get on a panel quickly, then spend the next three years trying to renegotiate from a position of weakness.
-Once a fee schedule is signed, your negotiating power is gone until the contract anniversary, and sometimes longer.
+Founders accept default rates to get on a panel quickly, then spend the next three years trying to renegotiate from a position of weakness.
+Once a fee schedule is signed, negotiating power is gone until the contract anniversary, and sometimes longer.

 The behavioral-health-specific traps live in the contract language.
-Watch incident-to billing rules, group billing versus individual billing structures, telehealth coverage and originating-site language, supervisory billing for associate-level clinicians, and how the payer treats ASAM Criteria, 4th Edition levels of care.
-A contract that does not explicitly authorize Level 2.5 partial hospitalization (an outpatient level of care) or Level 3.7 medically-monitored intensive inpatient will generate denials your billing team cannot fix after the fact.
+Read the incident-to billing rules, group billing versus individual billing structures, telehealth coverage and originating-site language, supervisory billing for associate-level clinicians, and how the payer treats ASAM Criteria, 4th Edition levels of care.
+A contract that does not explicitly authorize Level 2.5 partial hospitalization (an outpatient level of care) or Level 3.7 residential withdrawal management will generate denials that a billing team cannot fix after the fact.

 Parity adds another dimension.
-Under the Mental Health Parity and Addiction Equity Act, payers cannot apply more restrictive utilization management, prior authorization, or network admission criteria to behavioral health than to medical-surgical benefits.
-We have used that statute in Texas and Florida payer negotiations when a plan tried to attach concurrent review requirements that would not survive a parity audit.
-Ground your contracting team in the regulation before they sit down to negotiate rates.
+Under the Mental Health Parity and Addiction Equity Act (MHPAEA), payers cannot apply more restrictive utilization management, prior authorization, or network admission criteria to behavioral health than to medical-surgical benefits.
+My contracting team has invoked that statute in Texas and Florida payer negotiations when a plan tried to attach concurrent review requirements that would not survive a parity audit.
+Ground your contracting attorney in the statute before they sit down to negotiate rates.

 The Delay Drivers Nobody Wants to Own

 Payers get blamed for everything.
 The truth is messier.
-The most common breakdowns I see in mock file reviews are internal: expired CAQH attestations, unsigned malpractice declarations, work history gaps the provider “forgot,” NPI taxonomy codes that do not match the licensure on file, and supervision attestations missing for associate clinicians.
+The most common breakdowns my team sees in mock file reviews are internal: expired CAQH attestations (which must be re-attested every 120 days), unsigned malpractice declarations, work history gaps the provider “forgot,” NPI taxonomy codes that do not match the licensure on file, and supervision attestations missing for associate clinicians.

 Texas operators get an extra layer.
-Texas HHSC OIG maintains a separate state exclusion list, and providers must check both the federal LEIE and the state list at least monthly while employing or contracting with an individual or entity, and maintain documentation for six years.
-If your HR file does not show a date-stamped screening for every hire, every month, you do not have a defense.
+The Texas HHSC OIG maintains a separate state exclusion list, and providers must check both the federal LEIE and the state list monthly while employing or contracting with any individual or entity, then keep the documentation.
+If an HR file does not show a date-stamped screening for every hire, every month, the operator does not have a defense.

 The other internal failure is treating recredentialing as a one-time event.
-NCQA standards require recredentialing every 36 months with continuous monitoring in between.
-Miss the window and your clinicians can be silently terminated from a network.
-You will find out when claims start denying 90 days later.
+NCQA requires providers to be recredentialed every 36 months from the last approval date, on a fixed documented cycle, with monthly checks of OIG, SAM.gov, the NPDB, and state licenses.
+Miss the window and clinicians can be silently terminated from a network.
+The billing team finds out when claims start denying 60 to 90 days later.

 Selecting a Credentialing Partner That Scales With Your Platform

-Credentialing for a single solo therapist is a checklist.
-Credentialing for a 40-clinician multi-site behavioral health platform with Medicare, three state Medicaid programs, six commercial payers, and a private equity sponsor watching the EBITDA is a system.
+A single solo therapist getting credentialed is a checklist.
+A 40-clinician multi-site behavioral health platform with Medicare, three state Medicaid programs, six commercial payers, and a private equity sponsor watching the EBITDA is a system.
 Most firms cannot tell the difference.

 Frequently asked questions